bradtaniguchi/IMSRoomRenter/NOTES.md

 Solution is to remove clarification popups from logins and logouts. to many users did not use these popups, and thus created crashes.
 Unless I can create popups that run externally.
+-Fix by changing order of code, Now the order is different in that the screen will change BEFORE the popup is created, thus changing the context, and the user perception.
+This should prevent double logins as the screens will update to not allow this to happen.